5348 Lanier Islands Parkway Buford, GA 30518

 Root Canal What to Expect

-Multiple visits may be necessary for the root canal procedure.
-First, your Lanier dentist will take diagnostic x-rays to evaluate the tooth and root canal.
+First, your dental care specialist will take diagnostic x-rays to evaluate the tooth and root canal.
 An anesthetic may be administered to relax the patient and relieve discomfort.

 Once the infection is clear and the root canal is free of debris, it will be filled with a biocompatible rubber compound called gutta-percha.
 Next, your dentist will cover the tooth with either a dental filling or a dental crown to protect the root canal from future damage and add strength to the tooth.